eth-easl/cachew_experiments/README.md

 ![cachew-logo](docs/figures/cachew_logo.png)

-# Cachew: ML Input Data Processing as a Service
+# Machine Learning Input Data Processing as a Service

 Cachew is a multi-tenant service for efficient input data processing in machine learning jobs.

-To minimize end-to-end training time and cost, Cachew jointly optimizes: 1) elastic, distributed resource allocation for input data processing and 2) input data caching and materialization of preprocessed data within and across jobs.
+To minimize end-to-end training time and cost, Cachew jointly optimizes:
+1) elastic, distributed resource allocation for input data processing and
+2) input data caching and materialization of preprocessed data within and across jobs.

 Cachew builds on top of the [tf.data](http://vldb.org/pvldb/vol14/p2945-klimovic.pdf) data loading framework in [TensorFlow](https://github.com/tensorflow/tensorflow), extending [tf.data service](https://www.tensorflow.org/api_docs/python/tf/data/experimental/service) with autoscaling and autocaching policies.

 This repository contains instructions for deploying Cachew in Google Cloud and using the service to efficiently execute ML input data pipelines.
-To view the source code for Cachew, please go to: [https://github.com/eth-easl/cachew](https://github.com/eth-easl/cachew).
+To view the source code, please see our [Cachew source code repository](https://github.com/eth-easl/cachew).

 ## Cachew System Architecture